melhoos/reactVRCourse/README.md

 - If you don't have a Mac, another way to get ahold of your IP is to type `ifconfig` (or is it `ipconfig` 🤔) in your console application.

-- Open up the browser (preferably Chrome) on your phone and type in: `http://<Your.IP.Address>:8081/vr/`
+- Open up the browser (preferably Chrome, Safari works fine too ✌🏼) on your phone and type in: `http://<Your.IP.Address>:8081/vr/`

 🎉🎉🎉🎉🎉